Featured Post

 I went looking

 I been digging.
 He left me with nothing but questions.
 Sicced that big lug on me like I needed him.
 Don’t.
 What I need is answers.
 So I broke into the Shuteye Town Library and started rooting through the file cabinets.
 They were locked.
 But I have a crowbar.
-How else you gonna get back inside when you’re ten and you’re dad is drunk as a skunk?
+How else you gonna get back inside when you’re twelve, your dad is drunk as a skunk, and there’s a punk legend in town?

 Found some files.
 Lordy, did I find some files.
 Some look too fragile and old and, have to admit too hard to make out, to mess with.
 Until later, when I have a way to look without damaging them.
 But there’s a lot of stuff in longhand, diary type stuff, or more like it, just remembering.
 Like old men write when nothing works anymore and all they can do is remember.
 Was he really Johnny Dodge?
 He seems to dance around that sometimes in this more recent stuff.
 Sometimes yes, sometimes not, depending.
 You know.
 But if you read it with a hard eye, like I have right now, sounds like an old Philly mobster pretending things were prettier or less dangerous than they really were.